HackStrix/Naughty-Cat-CTFlearn/README.md

 ```
 ![Screenshot](unrar1.png)

-here we got two more files , lets try using file on these
+here we got two more files, so we use file on these
 ```
 file y0u_4r3_cl0s3.rar purrr_2.mp3
 ```
 ![Screenshot](file2.png)
 we can see here that the rar file is only showing as data which means it is corrupted.

-When we see its hex in hexedit we see that the hex header is wrong
+When we see it's hex value in **hexedit** we see that the hex header is wrong
-and change it to its correct value **52 61 72 21 1A 07 01 00**
+and then we change it to its correct value that is **52 61 72 21 1A 07 01 00**
 ```
 hexedit y0u_4r3_cl0s3.rar
 ```
 ![Screenshot](hexedit1.png)
 ![Screenshot](hexedit2.png)

-now after using files we see that the file is showing correctly, so we try extracting it .....
+now after using files we see that the rar file is showing correctly, so we try extracting it .....

 ![Screenshot](unrar2.png)

 **But now it start asking for password.**
-To find the password we use **audio visualizer on 'purrr_2.mp3' in spectogram mode.** I used audacity and we get the password **sp3ctrum_1s_y0ur_fr13nd**
+To find the password we use **audio visualizer on 'purrr_2.mp3' in spectogram mode.** I used audacity which got us the password **sp3ctrum_1s_y0ur_fr13nd**

 ![Screenshot](spectogram.JPG)